 How Much Does it Cost to Rent an Apartment, Condo or Home in Playa del Carmen

 When it comes to budget, the price you’ll pay depends on the season, the length of time you will be renting and the location.
-Generally, you’ll pay less if you rent for a longer periods of time, outside of high season (Holiday periods and January-March) and further away from the beach.
+Generally, you’ll pay less for your apartment rental if you rent for a longer periods of time, outside of high season (Holiday periods and January-March) and further away from the beach.

 Budget: $500-$1000 USD a month (generally long-term rentals only)

 Mid-range: $1,000 – $2,500 USD a month (short-term rentals and easily available)

 Luxury: $3,000 USD a month ( easily available)

 Your needs may vary, but my wish list for a 3-month stay in Playa del Carmen is usually a one-bedroom or studio self-contained apartment located near 5th Avenue no further north than 46th (CTM), with AC, excellent WIFI, within a 5 minute walk to the beach, proximity to the bike path, major grocery stores, restaurants and bars.
 It must have a swimming pool, a private balcony or terrace and be located on an upper floor within a low-rise building.
 Ideally it should be within a safe neighbourhood suitable for a solo female traveller and be relatively new without any history of insect infestations.
 My budget is between $1,000 and $2,000 a month for a short-term rental.
 Phew!
 Sounds like a big wish list doesn’t it?